ManuelBehrendt/Mera.jl/docs/src/index.md

 - Many examples and tutorials

-## Release Notes
+!!! note "Release Notes"
     This first public release includes not all available functions yet.
 Stable versions of the following functions will be published stepwise:
     - Mera-files is a significant faster way to read/store the RAMSES data for time sequence analysis
     - Create Profiles of quantities and projected data
     - Reader for sinks, gravity, rt, ..
     - Create 1D, 2D histograms (phase plots)
     - More predefined quantities
     - Export data into binary files to use with Paraview (volume rendering)
     - Tutorials to create 360° equirectangular projections
     - ...